 Whilst indoor plants benefit from access to natural sunlight ahead of artificial light, not all plants require direct sun exposure.
 Many of the most popular indoor plants actually thrive best without being placed under the open sun, preferring lower light environments or indirect lighting.
 The ideal amount of direct sunlight needed depends on the plant family and should ideally match what the plant receives in its natural surroundings.

-There is no one overarching answer to whether or not indoor plants require sunlight directly.
-Each plant type will have unique needs that you have to meet.
-On top of that, some plants can handle low light conditions well, just at the expense of some features like flowering ability.
-Once again, results vary depending on the species.
+So there’s no overarching answer to whether or not indoor plants require sunlight directly.
+Each plant species will have unique needs.
+On top of that, some plants can handle low light conditions at the expense of some features like flowering ability.

 Direct sunlight in the context of plant care has a simple definition: unfiltered, unshaded outdoor sunlight, streaming directly onto a plant with nothing blocking it aside from completely transparent materials.